-Whether you want to do an easy hike on the rim trail along the Canyon or hike into the Canyon there are options for you.
+Whether you want to do an easy hike on the Canyon Rim Trail along or a more difficult hike into the Canyon there are options for you.
 Both are amazingly beautiful and something you should not miss.
 The Rim Trail stretches from the South Kaibab Trailhead west to Hermit’s Rest, approximately 13 miles.
 Most of the trail is paved with a trail condition of flat to slight inclines and some sections are accessible.
 You can access the trail from any viewpoint along the way in Grand Canyon Village or along Hermit Road.

 The two main corridor trails leading to the inner canyon are the Bright Angel Trail and the South Kaibab Trail.
 Both are maintained and go from the canyon rim to the bottom.